beyondstorage/specs/rfcs/97-add-restrictions-in-storage-metadata.md

 But the current `StorageMeta` cannot solve the above problem:

-- The fields are finite.
-For now, `m` is unused, and it's not convenient to hold the definite metadata.
+- The restrictions should be global storage metadata.
-- Services have to call `metadata` repeatedly before use storage metadata internally.
+- For now, `m` is unused, and it's not convenient to hold the definite metadata.

 ## Proposal